 Blog outreach is an important tool for marketers because it can assist your brand at multiple stages in the funnel.
 Outreach has been shown to improve the bottom line by increasing sales.
 Blogs can help increase awareness and improve SEO rankings, as well as improve engagement through social media buzz.

 Creating a Blogger Relationship

 There are two different ways to generate relationships with bloggers.
-Clients can create a widespread campaign, or a focused more personal relationship.
-Both strategies have merit, and your brand may choose different strategies for different times.
+Clients can create a widespread campaign or a focused more personal relationship.
+Both strategies have merit, and your brand may choose different strategies at different times.

 Not all Mentions Are Equal

 It’s easy to get excited whenever you get mentioned.
 In general, links are good.
 If you are targeting high-quality blogs, then even a small mention can help improve SEO and awareness.
 What is even better, however, is when these mentions feature a recommendation, review, or practical example of your brand being used.

 For example, 87% of consumers say they read a blog or check social media before purchasing electronics.
 In order for these influencers to provide this information about your product, they’ll need a little information from you.
 When pursuing outreach opportunities, you’ll want to give these writers the tools they need to create this content.